 As a bonus, we’ve included a detailed skills-based job description template at the end of the article.

-We’re all pretty familiar with traditional job descriptions.
+We’re all pretty familiar with traditional job descriptions and job specifications.
 They list out the “typical” requirements for the role, including relevant industry experience and the right education.

 However, they can be problematic.
 Not all great candidates have a relevant work history and many lack the “expected” educational background, even when the relevant skills can be obtained through alternative paths.
 This means traditional job descriptions alone could be narrowing your talent pool.